zotonic/zotonic/doc/manuals/datamodel/index.rst

 The data model has two main concepts: the :term:`resource` and the :term:`edge`.

-Resources, in the admin often called `pages`, are the main data unit: they have properties like title, summary, body text; and, important, they belong to a certain :term:`category`.
+Resources, which are often called `pages` in the admin, are the main data unit: they have properties like title, summary, body text; and importantly, they belong to a certain :term:`category`.

 Edges are nothing more than connections between two resources.
 Each edge is labeled, with a so-called :term:`predicate`.